-CO Statement CO1 ω biotic factor.
+CO Statement CO1 To study the various aspects of insect ecology and the various abiotic and biotic factor.
 To study the various aspects of integrated pest management (IDM).
-CO2 Understand the effect of abiotic and biotic factors on insect ecology and the agro-ecosystem.
-CO3 To study various factor for the out/weak of insect-pest, pest surveillance and pest forecasting.
+CO2 CO3 To study various factor for the out/weak of insect-pest, pest surveillance and pest forecasting.
 CO4 To study the classification and identification of pests and insects.